ucode0101/cucumber-bdd-junit-b1/README.md

 * Cucumber, JUint.
 * Following Page Object Model (POM), Singleton Design Pattern
 * To run specific feature/scenario from TestRunner class using tags
-* Using maven sure-fire plugin to tests in parallel "mvn test"
+* Using maven sure-fire plugin to tests in parallel `mvn test`